aayushdw/ML-Notes/content/01 - ML & AI Concepts/Core Fundamentals/Regression Metrics.md

 - Better for comparing models with different numbers of features
 - Can be negative

-**When to Use:** When comparing models with different numbers of features or avoiding overfitting.
+**When to Use:** Comparing models with different numbers of features or avoiding overfitting.

 **Range:** (-∞, 1] where 1 is perfect prediction